Oliver Hazard Payne

-Oliver Hazard Payne (July 21, 1839 – June 27, 1917) was an American businessman, organizer of the American Tobacco trust, assisted with the formation of U.S. Steel, and was affiliated with Standard Oil.
+Oliver Hazard Payne (July 21, 1839 – June 27, 1917) was an American businessman, organizer of the American Tobacco Company Trust, assisted with the formation of U.S. Steel, and was affiliated with Standard Oil.

 Early life

 Oliver Hazard Payne was born on July 21, 1839, in Cleveland, Ohio.
 He was the son of Henry B. Payne, a businessman, U.S. Representative and U.S. Senator, and Mary (née Perry) Payne, who was a member of the Perry family.
 He was named for Oliver Hazard Perry.
 He was the uncle of William Payne Whitney and Harry Payne Whitney.
 He was also the uncle of Congresswoman Frances Payne Bolton.

 Payne was educated at the Phillips Academy in Andover, Massachusetts, where he graduated in 1859.
-He attended Yale University, where he was a member of Delta Kappa Epsilon.
+He attended Yale College, where he was a member of Delta Kappa Epsilon.

 Career

 In 1861, at the outbreak of the American Civil War of 1861–1865, Payne enlisted in the Union Army.
 By 1863, he was colonel of the 124th Ohio Infantry.
 He was Brevetted Brigadier General March 13, 1865.

 Payne began his career shortly after the war, investing in iron and then oil refining.
 His oil interests were the first acquired by Standard Oil, and he became a trustee of that firm.
 He was charged with bribing members of the Ohio Legislature to attain a Senate seat for his father (before the U.S. Senate was directly elected), and with bribing the Democratic Party to name his brother-in-law United States Secretary of the Navy, though the charges were dropped.